tristanbatchler/tbat.me/_posts/2024-11-15-godot-golang-mmo-part-8.md

 }
 ```

-So the player consumption logic is pretty much the same as that for the spores, except we have a check to see if the player being eaten is own own player.
+So the player consumption logic is pretty much the same as that for the spores, except we have a check to see if the player being eaten is our own player.
 If that's the case, we simply restart the state, which will respawn the player at a random location with a smaller mass.
 We don't need to remove the player from the shared collection, because that will be done by the client whose player ate us, plus we will be added back with the same ID when we respawn anyway.

+If we run the game now, everything should be working as expected.
+You can eat spores to grow, and eat other players to grow even more.
+If you are eaten, you will respawn at a random location with the original starting mass.
+The game is starting to look like a competitive MMO!

+If you play this game long enough, you will start noticing a couple issues:
+1. It is possible for players to respawn into other players, causing them to be eaten immediately, which isn't very fun.
+2. The spores don't respawn, so eventually, the server will run out of spores for players to eat.

+Let's address these issues before we wrap up for today.

+## Respawn logic

+So far, we've been able to get away with spawning stuff at purely random coordinates, but now that we have the concept of eating other players, we need to be a bit more thoughtful.
+We need to make sure that players don't spawn inside each other, and it would be nice if the spores could avoid spawning inside players as well when we get to that.